Travel guide

 What is the best eSIM for travel in 2026?

 The best eSIM depends on your destination and profile.
-For frequent travelers, a global coverage eSIM is ideal.
+For frequent travelers, an eSIM with global coverage is ideal.
 For specific destinations, regional eSIMs offer better price and speed.
-PuraSim offers plans for Europe, Asia, Latin America and global coverage adapted to each type of traveler.
+PuraSim offers plans for Europe, Asia, Latin America, and global coverage adapted to each type of traveler.

 How much does a travel eSIM cost?